fractalide/fractalide/README.md

 Fractalide comes with its own actor oriented dataflow programming language called Flowscript (Flow-based programming (FBP) to be specific).
 Flowscript makes the concept of data flowing through a system into be a first class citizen, thus, easily manipulated by the programmer/designer.

 * Our choice of actors *do not have any* methods calls, but *do have* the typical functional `input-transform-output` approach which allows us to keep things simple to reason about.
+* These components are black boxes which are only dependent on data and not any other component.
 * Fractalide [components](https://crates.io/crates/rustfbp) are Rust macros that compile to a shared library with a C ABI.
 The components have a standardized API that forbids state leakage.
 * This standardized API is key to component composition and is achieved via a coordination layer called a `subnet` or a sub-network of components, which describes how components are connected and compose together.
 A `subnet`, from an interface perspective, is indistinguishable from a Rust component, this, neatly, allows for layers of abstraction which fall away at runtime.
 * Each component is intelligent enough to automatically setup its own dependencies such as a silo'ed data persistence store.
 This is thanks to [Nix](http://nixos.org/nix)'s declarative abilities and rich package set which can be explored [here](http://nixos.org/nixos/packages.html).
 Declarative dependencies are more simple to reason about.